Fluent Commerce Logo

 SendEventAction

-A common use case for this is to control flow, and trigger a new Ruleset for execution after completing the current one.
+A common use case for this is to control flow, and a new for execution after completing the current one.
 These types of events are typically queued and executed within the same execution thread, as long as they are for the same context.

 Using the `SendEventAction`